Build a Virtual Disk Image¶

 format only).

-KIWI NG supports the addition of IDE and SCSCI CD/DVD drives to the virtual
+KIWI NG supports adding IDE and SCSCI CD/DVD drives to the virtual

 machine using the vmdvd